Q: Why is water an ingredient in your shampoos? Doesn't it water down the formulas?

 Q: Do you have any products for the treatment of dandruff, eczema and other scalp conditions?

 A: Aubrey cannot make medical claims for our products, as we are not licensed to diagnose or prescribe treatments for skin or scalp disorders.
 However, if you suffer from any of these conditions, you'll probably see improvement simply from NOT using products made with petrochemical ingredients.
 Many people with hair and scalp problems have benefited from using specific Aubrey products.
-Our Calaguala Fern Treatment Shampoo is best suited for cleansing oily, waxy scalp buildup, and Calaguala Fern Leave-In Treatment soothes and normalizes the scalp.
-Primrose & Lavender Scalp-Soothing Shampoo can help calm sensitive scalp and may be alternated with our Calaguala line for good results.
+Our Calaguala Fern Shampoo is best suited for cleansing oily, waxy scalp buildup, while Calaguala Fern Conditioner, an excellent leave-in treatment, soothes and normalizes the scalp.
+Tea Tree & Primrose Shampoo can help calm sensitive scalp and may be alternated with our Calaguala line for good results.

 Q: Do you make any deep-conditioning treatments?

 A: All our cream-based conditioners work great for deep-conditioning!
 Simply apply the conditioner to DRY hair, distributing from scalp to ends, leave it on for 15 minutes, then shampoo and condition as usual.
 Emollients dissolve buildup of styling aids on dry hair better than on wet hair; applying treatments to dry hair also helps the nutrients to penetrate better.
-Hot oil treatments can be done using our certified organic jojoba or Rosa Mosqueta® oils, or our white camellia oil.
-We also offer protein-rich Blue Green Algae Hair Conditioning Mask for deep-conditioning.
+Hot oil treatments can be done using our certified organic Jojoba or Rosa Mosqueta® oils, or our White Camellia oil.
+We also offer protein-rich Blue Green Algae Hair Rescue Conditioning Mask for deep-conditioning.

 Q: Why don't you use hydrosols in your products?